trothr/blog/sir.santa/2018/05/shared-sys.md

     and tried to be respectful.
 Below is the chat text, which in the Turing Test, I would vote yes, that was a live sapien (perhaps I failed?).

-So the point of the post was speculating "a bot or not a bot?".
+So the point of Mike's post was speculating "a bot or not a bot?".
-But the subject line and the reason Mike was chatting with the rep in the first place was all about read-only root years ago and now today.
+But the subject line, and the reason Mike was chatting with the rep in the first place, was all about read-only root years ago and now today.

     I look back and now reflect - are Containers and Docker the new "read-only root"?
 Is mainframe playing catch-up 10 years later?
     Can we somehow lead?

+Can we somehow lead?
+Why would we not lead?

 Containers work fine on "z" hardware.
 It's possible that containers work *better* on z.